Ivermectin dosage, forms, and strengths

 Ivermectin dosage restrictions

-Of note, the FDA does not approve or approve ivermectin to treat COVID-19.
-Clinical trials did not support its use, leading the Infectious Diseases Society of America (IDSA) and the National Institutes of Health (NIH) to recommend against its use for the coronavirus.
+Ivermectin is not approved to treat COVID-19.
+Clinical trials have not shown a clear benefit, and both the Infectious Diseases Society of America and the National Institutes of Health recommend against using ivermectin for COVID-19 outside of clinical trials.

 How to take ivermectin

 When treating worms, an ivermectin dose should be taken on the day(s) recommended on an empty stomach with water.
-Ivermectin tablets should be taken with food when treating scabies and lice.
+For scabies and other off-label uses, such as lice, oral ivermectin is often taken with food to improve absorption.

 • Take your medicine as directed.
 Do not take medicine that was not prescribed to you or that was prescribed for veterinary use.

 • Read and follow the instructions for this medication.
-Talk with your healthcare professional if you have any questions.
+Consult your healthcare provider if you have any questions about the use of ivermectin, including its dosage, contraindications, and adverse effects.

 Ivermectin dosage FAQs